ifraud/ifraud.github.io/_drafts/calculus-basics.md

 The third apple - it travels with one speed first and then picks up a second speed - kind of like the lines in figure 3 and figure 5.

-So, the only figure left now is figure 6 & figure 1 - and that is what our actual apple follows!
+So, the only figures left now are figure 6 & figure 1 - and that is what our actual apple follows!
 It has a speed that slowly increases as time goes by.
 And this is what we an `acceleration`.
 So in essence, we have three different properties here - `position, speed and acceleration`.
  They are all connected the exact same way `a function, a derivative and its derivative` are connected.